johnie/dropit/README.md

 # dropit

-A super-small, non-dependent JavaScript framework that allows you to easily customize selectboxes
+A super-small (1098 bytes gzipped), non-dependent JavaScript framework that allows you to easily customize selectboxes

 ## Install